 These two hypotheses do not overlap since they stem from two distinct mechanisms.
 While the visual-similarity hypothesis is based mainly on the estimation of the number of mutual elements that compound the two faces10-12, the mental-rotation hypothesis is founded on a mechanism that rotates the representation of the inverted face to the upright orientation and then examines whether it overlaps with the remembered upright face13-18.
-Several studies suggest that object recognition depends on similarity, whereas mental-rotation on the angular disparity between the two tested stimuli (objects).
-Furthermore, these two mechanisms are associated with two different areas in the brain19.
+Several studies suggest that object recognition relies on an assessment of similarity, whereas mental rotation is based on an evaluation of the angular disparity between the two tested stimuli (objects).
+Furthermore, these two mechanisms are associated with two different areas of the brain.19

-The main goal of the present paper is to empirically test these two hypotheses (for considering the combination of these hypotheses, see Discussion) .
+The main goal of the present paper is to empirically test these two hypotheses (for a consideration of a combination of these hypotheses, see the Discussion section) .
 We conducted two experiments based on the following manipulations and rationale.
 First, in a preparatory experiment, we constructed two groups of faces.
 The similar group contained seven different pairs, each composed of two different faces that had obtained high similarity index, one upright and one inverted.
 The non-similar group contained seven different pairs each composed of two different faces, one upright and one inverted, which had obtained low similarity index.

 Secondly, in a prediction testing experiment, a variation of the Yes/No recognition procedure, we presented to the participants in a Study stage, 14 upright faces taken from both the similar and non-similar groups.
 In a subsequent Testing stage, 28 inverted faces were presented.
 They were composed of the 14 previously viewed upright faces (of the Study stage) and 14 new faces.
 The 14 new faces included seven inverted faces from the similar group and seven from the non-similar group.
 The participant’s task was to decide for each inverted face if it was old or new.

-If the visual-similarity hypothesis is correct, then we can make the following specific prediction: the false-alarm measure for the seven new, similar, inverted faces (FAs-faces) will be significantly greater than the false-alarm for the seven new, non-similar, inverted faces (FAns-faces).
+If the visual-similarity hypothesis is correct, we can assert the following specific prediction: The percentage of false-alarms for the seven new similar inverted faces (FAs-faces) will be significantly greater than the percentage of false-alarms for the seven new non-similar inverted faces (FAns-faces).
 When the visual similarity between upright face and inverted face is high, there is a greater likelihood of believing that a new face is an old one; hence, FAs-faces > FAns-faces.

 In contrast, if the mental-rotation hypothesis is correct, there will be no significant differences between FAs-faces and FAns-faces; when an inverted face is rotated to the upright position, it should be easy to decide whether or not it is congruent with the remembered upright face and therefore to decide whether the inverted face is old or new.
-Moreover, given that (a) reaction time and errors increase as a function of the angular disparity between the two stimuli17-19, and (b) in the present experiment the angular disparity is held constant (the comparison is between upright and inverted faces), the conclusion is as above: there will be no significant differences between FAs-faces and FAns-faces, since the angular disparity is the same.
+Moreover, given that (a) reaction time and number of errors increase as a function of the angular disparity between the two stimuli17-19, and that (b) the angular disparity was held constant in the present experiment (within the comparison between upright and inverted faces), we make the following specific prediction: There will be no significant differences between FAs-faces and FAns-faces since the angular disparity is the same.